Back to Reference

 You.com Pros & Cons

 According to a Forbes Advisor report, 64% of businesses believe that AI has the potential to improve customer relationships.
-But is that all?
-Nope; here are the main advantages of using AI-powered search engines:
+Here are the main advantages of AI-powered search engines:

 Let's look at the downsides of AI search engines:

 • Training data quality, availability, and inconsistency: To train their algorithms, AI search engines heavily rely on data.
-If you feed them inconsistent data, it leads to biases and inaccuracies that harm the quality of the results.
+If you feed AI inconsistent or poorly sourced data, it leads to biases and inaccuracies that harm the quality of the results.
+The human labor behind this data can also be an ethical minefield; for example, a TIME investigation found that Kenyan workers training ChatGPT's content filters earned less than $2 an hour while labeling hundreds of graphic passages per shift.
 Make sure to always keep your data updated.

-• Transparency: Not everyone trusts AI software since they don’t understand how it works or how it collects your data.
+• Transparency: Not everyone trusts AI software, often because they don't understand how it works or how it collects data.
+According to a Pew Research Center survey, while about half of Americans have some trust in AI-generated summaries, only 6% say they trust it a lot.
 Providing clear explanations and maintaining transparency is key to promoting trust.

 • Data privacy and ethical concerns: If the AI app offers personalized suggestions, doesn't this mean it uses your sensitive information?
 The data collection raises privacy concerns, which can be solved through user consent.

 • Algorithmic bias: Unwillingly, AI search engines can slip biases into the info they present.
-If you don’t fact-check the content, it might lead to unpleasant situations that ruin your reputation.
+A Brookings report highlights a real-world example where an algorithm for patient care consistently excluded Black patients because it was trained on hospitalization cost data, a biased variable.
+If you don't fact-check the content, it might lead to unpleasant situations that ruin your reputation.
 Make sure to remove harmful content to ensure fairness and diversity.

 Alright, one more thing to do: choose the best AI search engine for you.